Digital watermarking: Reversible data hiding

 Reversible data hiding is a technique which enables images to be authenticated and then restored to their original form by removing the digital watermark and replacing the image data that had been overwritten.
-This would make the images acceptable for legal purposes.
-The US Army also is interested in this technique for authentication of reconnaissance images.

 Watermarking for relational databases

 Digital watermarking for relational databases has emerged as a candidate solution to provide copyright protection, tamper detection, traitor tracing, and maintaining integrity of relational data.
 Many watermarking techniques have been proposed in the literature to address these purposes.
 A survey of the current state-of-the-art and a classification of the different techniques according to their intent, the way they express the watermark, the cover type, granularity level, and verifiability was published in 2010 by Halder et al. in the Journal of Universal Computer Science.